21 Days Uganda to Rwanda Bird and Wildlife Photography Tour

 In this park, we will aim at finding some specialities of the Southern Sudan stretch and new lovely mammals that show up during an African safari.

-We drive into the open Savannah of Uganda’s biggest National Park, covering the section north of river Nile.
+We drive into the open Savannah of Uganda’s biggest National Park, covering the section north of the river Nile.
 We should find Speckle-fronted Weaver, Red-necked Falcon, Red-headed, Cardinal and Red-billed Queleas, Denham’s Bustard, Black-headed Lapwing, Spotted Thick-knee, and the critically endangered and uncommon White-headed Vulture.
 Swallow-tailed and Northern Carmine Bee-eaters, Banded Martin, Scarce Swift, Senegal Coucal, Tawny Eagle, Heuglin’s Francolin, Pale and Gambaga Flycatcher, Senegal Thick-knee and seasonal migrants.
 Our mammal list will aim for African Lions, the graceful Rothschild Giraffe, Lelwel’s Hartebeest, Oribi, Side-striped Jackal, and the shy Bohor Reedbuck.

 After a proper lunch by the banks of the mighty river Nile, we take a three hours boat ride to the bottom of Murchison Falls, an enjoyable on the Victoria Nile that can find Giant Kingfisher, White-crested Turaco and Rock Pratincole at the bottom.
 We will also do a boat ride to the Delta and also an evening game drive.